Skip to content

 Music Director

 Bob Jarboe is the Music Director at St. Anne’s.
 Bob exudes enthusiasm and encouragement when talking about music.
 He holds a Bachelor of Science in Music degree from Manchester University, where he majored in piano with a minor in voice.
 Additionally he has a Master’s of Divinity from the United Theological Seminary in Dayton, Ohio.
-Bob can be reached by email at: jarbear1974@yahoo.com
+Bob can be reached by contacting the parish office.

 Parish Administrator